-If you are calling bffcreate (or a user interface) to copy images from CD to a directory on the disk, you will notice that new subdirectories will be created in the target directory and the images will be placed in those directories.
+If you are calling bffcreate (or a user interface) to copy images from CD to a directory on the disk, new subdirectories will be created in the target directory and the images will be placed in those directories.

 In AIX 4.3, the default target directory for bffcreate was /usr/sys/inst.images.